-- deflate all the tires concerned, scrap them in accordance with the regulations in force and scrap the wheels; - do not forget to thoroughly inspect tires that seem to be undamaged but which, due to their proximity to the fire, may have been affected.
+• deflate all the tires concerned, scrap them in accordance with the regulations in force

+• do not forget to thoroughly inspect tires that seem to be undamaged but which, due to their proximity to the fire, may have been affected.

 Any tire that is visibly damaged, or about which there is any doubt, must be destroyed.